 The vehicular combat tournaments of the Twisted Metal games tended to draw in some seriously messed up people, and Needles Kane was considered crazy even by their standards.
 His origin and goals changed multiple times through the series, but I’ll always remember him driving the suped up ice cream truck Sweet Tooth, wearing a clown mask and flaming hair, being completely insane, and gleefully creating as much carnage and destruction as he possibly could.

-Sonic Adventure 2 and its Gamecube port introduced Shadow The Hedgehog, and is the best Sonic game I’ve played, not to mention one of my all-time favorite games ever, because of it.
+Sonic Adventure 2 introduced Shadow the Hedgehog, and is the best Sonic game I’ve played, not to mention one of my all-time favorite games ever, because of it.
 Sonic gained a new rival that not only matched him, but actually beat him (the “true” ending takes place after Shadow wins their duel on the ARK space station) and that blew my twelve-year-old mind.
 Shadow’s tragic past and darker attitude also made him just that much cooler than the super happy-go-lucky heroes or other bumbling villains the series had produced so far.
 I’m not holding my breath for another half-decent Sonic game that isn’t fan-made, but I’ll always look back fondly on the first outing of the black “edgehog.”

 Get it?
 Cuz he’s a hedgehog that’s edg- You know what, nevermind.